deepinv/deepinv/docs/source/user_guide/training/loss.rst

 Adversarial Learning
 --------------------
 Adversarial losses train a generator network by jointly training with an additional discriminator network in a minimax game.
+These can be adapted to various flavours of GAN, e.g. WGAN, LSGAN.
 We implement various popular (supervised and unsupervised) adversarial training frameworks below.
-These can be adapted to various flavours of GAN, e.g. WGAN, LSGAN.
-Generator and discriminator networks are provided in :ref:`adversarial models <adversarial-networks>`.
-Training is implemented using :class:`deepinv.training.AdversarialTrainer` which overrides the standard :class:`deepinv.Trainer`.
-See :ref:`sphx_glr_auto_examples_adversarial-learning_demo_gan_imaging.py` for usage.

-- :class:`deepinv.loss.adversarial.GeneratorLoss`
-- :class:`deepinv.loss.adversarial.DiscriminatorLoss`
-- :class:`deepinv.loss.adversarial.DiscriminatorMetric`
+See :ref:`adversarial` for more details.
+The base class for generators is :class:`deepinv.loss.adversarial.GeneratorLoss` and for discriminators is :class:`deepinv.loss.adversarial.DiscriminatorLoss`.

 .. list-table:: Adversarial Losses Overview
    :header-rows: 1